factionsecurity/factionsecurity.github.io/docs/index.md

 ### Reports write themselves

 The report is a DOCX template you design in Word, with variables for everything Faction knows about the assessment.
-Generate it and every finding, screenshot, severity colour and summary table lands in your layout, as DOCX and PDF.
+Generate it and every finding, screenshot, severity color and summary table lands in your layout, as DOCX and PDF.
 Findings come from a reusable vulnerability library so the common ones are already written, and AI prompts running in your own voice turn a tester's steps to reproduce into a description, a recommendation and an executive summary.
 See [Reporting](reporting/index.md) and [Templating](templating/index.md).

 ### Built for teams